Symbiosis

 ELENA1 kopie

 The stories we tell about how life came to be should begin from recognising that we emerged from the living together of many.
-What follows is an important clarification regarding the conditions that allowed for the emergence of the brilliant diversity that populates our planet.
-To do so, symbiosis will ‘spill out’ of the natural sciences and into philosophical and sociological (re)considerations that shaped our understanding of agency, subjectivity and survival.
+Symbiosis will now ‘spill out’ of the natural sciences and into philosophical and social science (re) considerations which shaped our understanding of agency, subjectivity and survival.

 It matters what matters we use to think other matters with; it matters what stories we tell to tell other stories with; it matters what knots knot knots, what thoughts think thoughts, what descriptions describe descriptions, what ties tie ties.
 It matters what stories make worlds, what worlds make stories.